ksmin23/analytics-on-aws/content/build-analytics-system/aws-lambda/_index.en.md

 ![aws-analytics-system-build-steps](/analytics-on-aws/images/aws-analytics-system-build-steps.png)

-## Ingesting real-time data into ElasticSearch using AWS Lambda Functions
+## Ingest real-time data into ElasticSearch using AWS Lambda Functions

 You can index data into Amazon Elasticsearch Service in real time using a Lambda function.
 In this lab, you will create a Lambda function using the AWS Lambda console.